In his 1st White House visit, Rishi Sunak talks Ukraine, AI — and how to say his name

 But he botched the pronunciation of Sunak's name.
 So did his press secretary.
 By January, he still couldn't get it right.
 (It's pronounced RIH-shee — rhymes with "dishy" — SOO-nak.
 Some U.K. media even nicknamed him "Dishy Rishi.")

-That left some in London with the impression the Biden administration hadn't learned who the UK prime minister was — or didn't care.
+That left some in London with the impression the Biden administration hadn't learned who the British prime minister was — or didn't care.

 Biden later told a fundraiser in New York that he only went to the commemoration to ensure "the Brits didn't screw around."

-So as Sunak heads to the White House today, he's looking to reset what's long been called a "special relationship" between Britain and the United States.
-He wants to prove that after Brexit, Boris Johnson and political turmoil in London, Britain remains one of the most important U.S. allies.
+So as Sunak heads to the White House Thursday, he's looking to reset what's long been called a "special relationship" between Britain and the United States.
+He wants to prove that after Brexit, former Prime Minister Boris Johnson and political turmoil in London, Britain remains one of the most important U.S. allies.

 "There has been an unusual level of political turbulence.
 Sunak will want to get the impression across that stability has been restored," says Kim Darroch, a former British ambassador to Washington.
 "As for Britain's place in the world, we're the second-biggest contributor in terms of military assistance to Ukraine.
 We are the second-largest contributor to NATO.
 So there's no question we can still bring something to the table."